 Little Sur River Beach

 It doesn’t get more picturesque than Little Sur River Beach.
-Located in between Big Sur and Carmel-by-the-Sea, this gorgeous spot features a sandy beach scattered with driftwood and dunes, surrounded by rugged cliffs.
+Located between Big Sur and Carmel-by-the-Sea, this gorgeous spot features a sandy beach scattered with driftwood and dunes, surrounded by rugged cliffs.

 The Little Sur River forms a lagoon near the ocean, which is a sanctuary for wildlife like birds.
 The land around the river is privately owned.
 You can’t access it but you can take photographs.
 It’s certainly beautiful enough to warrant a visit.